learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 ## Shopping

-Think for moment about what it's like to shop at a grocery store.
+Think for a moment about what it's like to shop at a grocery store.
 As you walk through the store, you put the items you want to buy into your cart.
 Your cart, then, becomes a _collection_ of grocery items.
 Every one of those grocery items has specific _attributes_: for example, its price and whether or not it's on clearance.
-You can also have multiples of the same item in your cart, and chances are they will be all mixed together in no particular order or structure.
+You can also have multiples of the same item in your cart, and chances are they will be all mixed in no particular order or structure.

 > **Stop and Reflect**: When you read the paragraph above, did you hear the
 > suggestion of an `Array` for a collection?
 Did the word _attributes_ suggest to
-> you an attribute / value pair, like a `Hash`?
+> you an attribute/value pair, like a `Hash`?
 If that's not happening for you
 > at this moment, you should go back and review the first 4 lessons of this
 > module.